imrekoszo/unlazy/README.md

 # unlazy

-Importable [clj-kondo](https://github.com/clj-kondo/clj-kondo) configuration that discourages the use of several `clojure.core` functions that do lazy processing.
+Importable [clj-kondo](https://github.com/clj-kondo/clj-kondo) configuration that discourages the use of several `clojure.core` functions or some of their arities that do lazy processing.

 ## Usage